 Rand falls as Sino-US friction dents risk appetite

+The rand fell on Wednesday following global weakness in emerging market currencies due to increasing Sino-US friction over China’s proposed security law for Hong Kong, retreating the two-month high seen a day before.

-JOHANNESBURG - The rand fell early on Wednesday in line with weakness in other emerging market currencies, as increasing Sino-US friction over China’s proposed security law for Hong Kong dented risk appetite.
+JOHANNESBURG - The rand fell on Wednesday following global weakness in emerging market currencies due to increasing Sino-US friction over China’s proposed security law for Hong Kong, retreating the two-month high seen a day before.

 "Emerging markets are trading marginally on the back foot as tensions between China and the US remain elevated," Nedbank analysts said in a client note.